Waboodoo/HTTP-Shortcuts/README.md

 - Import & Export in JSON or cURL format
 - 3rd party integration (e.g. Tasker)
 - Themes (with Dark Mode support)

+See also the [Changelog](CHANGELOG.md) for the latest additions and updates.

 ## Screenshots